vufind-org/learning-vufind-book/source/vufindstyle.rst

 A CSS Preprocessor defines a new language (usually a superset of CSS itself) which adds new features like nested blocks, variables, etc. The preprocessor also includes a tool (called a compiler) which interprets files in the new language and translates them into regular CSS so that they can be used on the web.
 Using a preprocessor introduces a small trade-off: you have a more powerful language for styling your website, but you have to remember to run the compiler to build your CSS when you want to deploy changes.

 As of this writing, VuFind’s default themes make use of the LESS preprocessor, and VuFind includes tools for compiling LESS into CSS using either pure PHP (which is slower, but has fewer dependencies) or Javascript (which is faster but requires installation of the Node.js environment on your server).
-All of VuFind’s LESS files are also distributed in SCSS format (a different, but very similar, preprocessor) to accommodate users who already use that format in their development workflows.
+All of VuFind’s LESS files are also distributed in SASS/SCSS format (a different, but very similar, preprocessor) to accommodate users who already use that format in their development workflows.
 Because front-end development is a fast-evolving area, it is possible that additional preprocessors may be supported in the future, and that some of the currently-supported formats may eventually be abandoned.

 As with CSS frameworks, going in depth on CSS preprocessors is beyond the scope of this text, but tutorials should be available online for LESS and other popular formats.